Holiday Turkey Roulade with Sausage Stuffing is a perfect dinner for small gatherings. One breast serves 4 people. Make the stuffing in advance!

 How to make turkey roulade with sausage stuffing

-The collage below shows the main prep steps for making turkey roulade—be sure to check out my turkey roulade video too!
+The collage below shows the main prep steps for making turkey roulade—be sure to check out my turkey roulade video in my recipe card too!

 Prepping the turkey breast